Britannia Unchained

 Britannia Unchained: Global Lessons for Growth and Prosperity is a political book written by several British Conservative Party MPs and released on 13 September 2012.
-Its authors present a treatise, arguing that Britain should adopt a different and radical approach to business and economics or risk "an inevitable slide into mediocrity".
+Its authors present a treatise focusing on the economy of the United Kingdom, arguing that Britain should adopt a different and radical approach to business and economics or risk "an inevitable slide into mediocrity".

-The book is written by Kwasi Kwarteng, Priti Patel, Dominic Raab, Chris Skidmore and Liz Truss, five Conservative MPs who were elected in May 2010 and belong to the party's Thatcherite-leaning Free Enterprise Group.
+The book was written by Kwasi Kwarteng, Priti Patel, Dominic Raab, Chris Skidmore and Liz Truss, five Conservative MPs who were elected in May 2010 and belong to the party's Thatcherite-leaning Free Enterprise Group.
 The text sets out their vision for the United Kingdom's future as a leading player in the global economy, arguing that Britain needs to adopt a far-reaching form of free market economics, with fewer employment laws and suggesting the United Kingdom should learn lessons from the business and economic practices of other countries, including Canada, Australia and the tiger economies of East Asia like Taiwan, Hong Kong and Singapore.

 Four of the five co-authors became part of the cabinet of Prime Minister Boris Johnson in 2019, with co-author Liz Truss becoming Prime Minister on 6 September 2022; she appointed Kwarteng as her Chancellor the same day.
-38 days into his tenure, Kwarteng was removed from his post following the turbulent market reaction to his mini-budget, while Truss would announce her resignation as Prime Minister less than a week later.
+Thirty-eight days into his tenure, Kwarteng was removed from his post following the turbulent market reaction to his mini-budget, while Truss resigned as Prime Minister eleven days later.
+Patel resigned as Home Secretary on 6 September 2022 and Raab as Deputy Prime Minister, Secretary of State for Justice, and Lord Chancellor on 21 April 2023.